 Thoughts play an essential role in how a person responds to a situation or emotion.
 It can be helpful to identify and notice our thoughts, as well as learn how to think differently about them.

-Specific DBT Skills for Recovery
+Specific DBT Skills for Addiction

-The first mindfulness DBT skill is the S-T-O-P method.
+For addiction recovery, the first mindfulness DBT skill is the S-T-O-P method.
 This stands for stop, take a deep breath, observe, and proceed.

 You can also use color as a way to promote mindfulness .
 As you sit in a quiet, relaxed place, begin to breathe in a slow, rhythmic pattern.
 As you settle into your breathing pattern, ask yourself what is the most calming color for you and what color might your think of when you think about tension and distress.